Sebelas Maret University: History

 Physical development began in 1980.
 Under the leadership of Dr. Prakosa, the original campus located in several places were united in the same area.
 The new area was in Kentingan, on the riverside of Bengawan Solo River, with an area of 60 hectares.
 In this Kentingan area, the first phase of campus construction ended in 1985.

-In 1986, Prof. Dr. Koento Wibisono became rector.
+In 1986, Prof. Dr. Koento Wibisono became rector, who also introduced rapid developments to the campus, including those relating to academics, staff members, and infrastructures.
 Prof. Haris Mudjiman, Ph.D. became the next rector.

 Symbol and philosophy

 The symbol of UNS is a flower with four petals as the visualization of the nation, the name of the nation and the state.
-The petals at top, right, and left sides are the embodiment of tri dharma colleges.
+The petals at the top, right, and left sides are the embodiment of tri dharma colleges.
 The one petal under consists of five units that symbolize the principles of Pancasila.
 The four petals form a line in sequence to depict the academic unity of UNS.

-The flower's pistil head shape is described as Wiku that derives from Pali, meaning "the learned people", a circular writing that is similar with Javanese script is Sangkala Candra, (In count of Java) "Mangesthi Luhur Ambangun Nagara" symbolizes the Java year 1908 or 1976 AD, the founding year of UNS.
+The flower's pistil head shape is described as Wiku which derives from Pali, meaning "the learned people."
+A circular writing that is similar to Javanese script is a calculation of Sangkala Candra (letters that stand for and correspond to a date in the Javanese counting system) "Mangesthi Luhur Ambangun Nagara," which symbolizes the year 1908 in Javanese calendar, or 1976 AD, the founding year of UNS.

-Overall the symbol of UNS visualize ideals to build a nation, Candra Sangkala it as a shining Praba, Praba in the history of religion and puppet used by the holy man who's wise and virtuous.
-The central of symbol is Wiku brain (the learned man) is described as a flame, suggests light that illuminates the eternity of science, toward human welfare.
-Navy blue's color is a pledge of allegiance and devotion to nation, state, homeland, and science.
+Overall, the symbol of UNS visualizes ideals to build a nation.
+The Candra Sangkala is arranged similarly to a shining Praba, Praba in the history of religion and puppet used by the holy man who is wise and virtuous.
+The central element of the symbol, Wiku brain (the learned man), is described as a flame, suggesting light that illuminates the eternity of science, toward human welfare.
+Turquoise blue's color is a symbol of a pledge of allegiance and devotion to nation, state, homeland, and science.